louiskleverman/crypto-warcraft-ubuntu/README.md

 You will need ganache to run a local blockchain to run the game on.
 You can either use the ganache-cli or the ganache client to play the game.

 ## Versions
 I have initially made the project on windows 10 and on ubuntu 16.0.4.
-The windows 10 version works on Ubuntu 18+ and on windows 10, but for the windows project : https://github.com/louiskleverman/crypto-warcraft
+The windows 10 version works on Ubuntu 18+ and on windows 10, but for Ubuntu 16.0.4 you have to use the ubuntu version.

+windows project : https://github.com/louiskleverman/crypto-warcraft

 Ubuntu 16.0.4 project : https://github.com/louiskleverman/crypto-warcraft-ubuntu